 The answers to the questions above form the basis of the process, its control, measurement, and improvement.

-This section provides requirements for commitment, policy, and responsibilities.
-The emphasis is perhaps more on leadership than just management.
-This clause places requirements on “top management” which is the person or group of people who directs and controls the organization at the highest level.
+This clause provides requirements for commitment, policy, and responsibilities.
+The emphasis is more on leadership than on management.
+This clause places requirements on “top management”.
+Top Management is the person or group of people who directs and controls the organization at the highest level.
 It is no longer the responsibility of an individual or to have a “Management Representative” who is responsible for the QMS.
 There is an increased emphasis on people “owning” the QMS rather than one individual.
 The purpose of these requirements is to demonstrate leadership and commitment by leading from the top.
 Top management now has greater involvement in the management system and must ensure that the requirements of it are integrated into the organization’s processes and that the policy and objectives are compatible with the strategic direction of the organization.
 The quality policy should be a living document, at the heart of the organization.
-To ensure this, top management is accountable and have a responsibility to ensure the QMS is made available, communicated, maintained and understood by all parties.
+To ensure this, top management is accountable and has a responsibility to ensure the QMS is made available, communicated, maintained, and understood by all parties.
 There is also a greater focus on top management to enhance customer satisfaction by identifying and addressing risks and opportunities that could affect this.
 Top management needs to demonstrate consistent customer focus by showing how they meet customer requirements, regulatory and statutory requirements, and also how the organization maintains enhanced customer satisfaction.
 In the same context, they need to have a grasp of the organization’s internal strengths and weaknesses and how these could have an impact to deliver products or services.
 This will strengthen the concept of business process management.
-In addition, top management needs to demonstrate an understanding of the key risks associated with each process and the approach taken to manage, reduce or transfer the risk.
+In addition, top management needs to demonstrate an understanding of the key risks associated with each process and the approach taken to manage, reduce, or transfer the risk.
 Finally, the clause places requirements on top management to assign QMS relevant responsibilities and authorities but must remain accountable for the effectiveness of the QMS.